sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * The monit could help switch from kubernetes managed to local image, on any failure scenario.

   If a manifest for a feature for a device is removed or corrupted, this would make kubernetes un-deploy its container image.
 The monit could watch for failures.
-When monit notices the kubernetes-managed container being down for <N> minutes or more, could make the necessary marks and restart the service, which would transparently start the local container image.
+When monit notices the kubernetes-managed container being down for a configured period or more, it could make the necessary updates and restart the service, which would transparently start the local container image.

 ## CONFIG-DB